Star-Academy/codestar-internship/Projects/issue-template-Phase02.md

     - [ ] Go back to your own PR and correct your code according to reviewers feedback (PR comments).

     - [ ] After fixing all comments ask reviewers to approve your PR

+    - [ ] Now after other team approval, ask your mentor (hamyar) to review your PR.

+    - [ ] Now after your mentor approval, ask your manager (rahbar) to review your PR.

     - [ ] After they approved your PR you can merge your PR to master branch, so merge your PR!